 - 2015 Solar Feasibility Study

-Gloucester Climate Action
+Resident Climate Action Toolkit

 Many residents want to know, what are tangible ways I can take Climate Action.
 In Gloucester, where 65% of emissions are produced by residents, residents have the power to make a big difference.
-Not only that, their are several resources to support residents in taking Climate Action.
+Not only that, there are several resources to support residents in taking Climate Action.
 Depending on your age, if you own a home, your wants and needs, and your budget, some climate actions might be easy, while others might feel out of reach.
-The Gloucester Climate Action guide will help you to find actions that fit your life and connect you to resources that make it easier.
+The Gloucester Resident Climate Action Toolkit will help you to find actions that fit your life and connect you to resources that make it easier.

 Gloucester Energy Challenge

 The City is partnering with the Sponsors of Mass Save® and HomeWorks Energy to address one of the largest sources of emissions in the city – our homes.
 The Gloucester Energy Challenge is designed to supports residents in taking advantage of incentives already available to them through Mass Save.
 Almost 500 households in Gloucester had taken the first step by getting a no-cost energy assessments since 2021.
 Go to the Gloucester Energy Challenge page to learn more.